kjolley/BIGSdb_documentation/rest.rst

 * scheme.{scheme_id}.{scheme_field} - key/value pairs of scheme fields and
   their values.
 Supported field names can be determined by following routes from the :ref:`/schemes route<db_schemes>`.

-Parameters have to be flattened rather than using nested attributes to support passing via OAuth.

 **Example method call using curl:**
 The following searches for *Neisseria* ST-11 isolates from Europe in 2015